shapeoko/Docs/content/helloworld.md

 ##Attach Sharpie

 Using a piece of tape, affix your sharpie to the z-axis spindle carriage assembly.
-(Optionally you can mount the pen in-between two blocks of material which have matching grooves on them --- see the hello world at the top of this page.).
+(Optionally you can mount the pen in-between two blocks of material which have matching grooves on them --- see the hello world at the top of this page.
+Forum user Claudio used shorter bolts to attach the spindle straps, then used rubber bands to attach the pen to them.)

 ![Taped Sharpie](http://placehold.it/800x400&text=image+of+taped+sharpie+to+z+gantry)